This article was published in the international Service Design Network’s Touchpoint magazine in October 2010.

 Gill Hicks, who was injured in the London Tube bombings of 2005, spoke at the NHS Innovation Live conference last year.
 She explained how it was those who broke the rules, and the moments when rules were broken, which meant the most to her recovery.
-From rescue paramedics bending resuscitation protocols, to hospital staff later sneaking her out of the ward to improve her psychological well-being, small moments of individual initiative that did not adhere to organisational rules helped her recovery immeasurably.
+From rescue paramedics bending resuscitation protocols, to hospital staff later sneaking her out of the ward to a nearby playground to improve her psychological well-being, small moments of individual initiative that did not adhere to organisational rules helped her recovery immeasurably.

 Although organisations need to have safety procedure and focus on the bottom line to maintain profits and value, being rule-bound can often have the opposite result.

 The cost of dissatisfied users is a damaged reputation and a long time spent trying to win their confidence and custom back.
 By tying the hands of staff with policy, pragmatism, common sense and innovation are stifled and even discouraged.

 Service Design is the vehicle for uniting desirable user experiences and outcomes (bottom-up needs) with operational necessities and efficiencies (top-down needs).
 Below are three examples illustrating how organisations can be transformed from frustrating empathy-void automatons to empowered, adaptive, innovative helpers.

 1. See the design process as an end in itself:

 Co-creative activities during the process can be as effective as the final deliverables themselves, in establishing the right culture to sustain a service.